carteakey/carteakey.dev/src/posts/2023-05-22-repurposing-my-laptop-as-a-home-server.md

 If your laptop only supports Wake-on-LAN, you can connect it to your router through a LAN cable and send the magic packet to the ethernet Mac address.

 However, in my case, not only it did not support Wake-on-LAN, but my router was also way too far to hook it up, which meant I needed something always on and connected to the home server through the ethernet and sending magic packets through that.
-Fortunately, I had a Raspberry Pi lying around.
-This warrants another article :D
+Fortunately, I had a Raspberry Pi lying around (Maybe a separate article).

 ## Wrapping up

-That's a wrap for this one!
 Self-hosting and home servers are a time sink!
 But it's a fun way of learning about Linux, Docker, and Networking in general, which is always good to have.
 Not to mention some very useful and powerful use cases that come out of it.